isomerpages/moe-sped-itptoolkit/_transition-to-post-school/MATM/MATM Implementation.md

 depends on ensuring key preparation activities are carried out by SPED Schools and Adult Centres, as well as the student and family attending the meeting.</p>
-<p>Schools and adult centres may refer to the "Support and Resources" page
-for materials that can guide the preparation for MATM implementation.</p>
 <p></p>
 <h3><strong>After the Meeting</strong></h3>
 <hr>